trpc/trpc/www/docs/client/react/useQuery.md

 slug: /client/react/useQuery
 ---

+`useQuery` is the primary hook for fetching and subscribing to data in your app.

+It works similarly to `@tanstack/react-query`'s `useQuery`, but with some `trpc` specific options and additional features like streaming.

 :::note
-The hooks provided by `@trpc/react-query` are a thin wrapper around @tanstack/react-query.
-For in-depth information about options and usage patterns, refer to their docs on [queries](https://tanstack.com/query/v5/docs/framework/react/guides/queries).
+For in-depth information about options and usage patterns, refer to the Tanstack Query docs on [queries](https://tanstack.com/query/v5/docs/framework/react/guides/queries).
 :::

+## Signature

 ```tsx
 function useQuery(